top of page

 This laid-back neighborhood restaurant has long been one of my top picks in west Asheville.
 Good food, good service, and like Sunny Point, plenty of outdoor seating, to best enjoy that fresh mountain air.

 On top of all that, they serve tater-tots.
-And any spot with good ‘tots rockets straight to the head of my lists, I’ll tell you what.
+And any spot with good ‘tots rockets straight to the head of my lists.
 It's the perfect accompaniment for a menu chock-full of pub favorites, including wings, pressed Cubans, and the “U-Joint burger,” piled high with Monterey jack, jalapenos, bacon, and ranch.

-Now even with the tater-tots a visit here wouldn’t be complete without something from the taps.
-Here they’re pouring out pints of locally-brewed beers and ciders, making the U-Joint the perfect place to start off a night of exploring west Asheville’s many bars, breweries, and music venues.
+Now even with the tater-tots, a visit here wouldn’t be complete without something from the taps.
+At the U-Joint, they’re pouring out pints of locally-brewed beers and ciders, making this the perfect place to start off a night of exploring west Asheville’s many bars, breweries, and music venues.

-Hours: 11:30am to midnight, every day.
-Open until 1am on Fridays and Saturdays.
+Hours: 11:30am to 11pm.
+Open until midnight on Fridays and Saturdays.

 where to eat in west ASheville - ramen